GatewaySoftwareEngineering/PFM-With-Remix/README.md

 ## The Assignment

-The assignment you're about to tackle is a simple application, you'll be building from the current template built with Create React App + Redux Toolkit.
+The assignment you're about to tackle is a simple application, you'll be building from the current template built with **Create Remix App**.
 This application might be small, but it's small for the purpose of helping you have more time over less work so you can focus on the project flexibily.
-And more importantly, so you can work from as much perspective as you have, from UI/UX to Web best practices or React Best practices and so on, **note** that every detail might matter, every careful and subtle touches as well as bigger picture quality, re-usability, maintainability and accessibility thoughts you put into the application helps us better understand your skills and your mental model of engineering in general and coding in particular.
+And more importantly, so you can work from as much perspective as you have, from UI/UX to Web best practices or [Remix.js](https://remix.run/docs/en/v1) Best practices and so on, **note** that every detail might matter, every careful and subtle touches as well as bigger picture quality, re-usability, maintainability and accessibility thoughts you put into the application helps us better understand your skills and your mental model of engineering in general and coding in particular.

 Also **note** that, all story points with the label (`Will be implemented in future stories`), is put to express future plans of the whole application, but don't worry, this is not for you, it's how stories in the real world applications and Development tracking systems will be written.

+## Data

+The data representation for this application is kept simple due to the limited functionality.
+We have not integrated a backend or API, so you can use `localStorage` to store the application's data.
+You may also find some mock data and pre-installed tools to assist you in building your application.

+## Best Practices

+Following best practices is especially important because it helps us to ensure that the code is clean, maintainable, and efficient.
+Some examples of best practices in coding include:

+  - Creating a clear and intuitive navigation structure.
+  - Using clear and descriptive names for variables, functions, and other elements of code.
+  - Using descriptive and meaningful variable and function names.
+  - Structuring code in a logical and organized way.
+  - while using version controll, keep you're commits simple, small, and clean.

 ## Design

 You can find the Design for Personal Finance Manager in [this Figma file](https://www.figma.com/file/dJUAWU41JCpAPl0rRDGCx3/Money-Manager?node-id=0%3A1).

-**Note**: Try preview the application with Figma Preview functionality and interact with links and buttons to see how they respond to actions, but keep in mind, it's just a mock up, and real-world applications need more attention in terms of both design and functionality.
+**Note**: Try to preview the application with Figma Preview functionality and interact with links and buttons to see how they respond to actions, but keep in mind, it's just a mock up, and real-world applications need more attention in terms of both design and functionality.

-## Data

-The Data representation of this application with the limited functionality is rather simple, we avoided BE/API integration so you can use `localStorage` to store the application's data, you might find a little bit of data and mocked function pretending to be Asynchronous request, you might want to add similiar functions as if it is BE requests.

-### Run figma Preview
+### Figma Preview example

 ![image](https://user-images.githubusercontent.com/41629832/154848791-107fea0d-f211-42d0-a5a7-646ca970d88d.png)